 - "Succulent", beloved by hacky restaurant critics and hacky restaurant ad copywriters alike.

-- Also, "fruity," "dry," or "aged to perfection" are guaranteed from any wine review.
+- This is a major component of Sommelier Speak.
+"Fruity," "dry," or "aged to perfection" are guaranteed from any wine review.

-- Speaking of those, no one ever drinks in wine reviews or "bar scene" columns in newspapers - they "tipple," "imbibe," or "libate."
+- No one ever drinks in wine reviews or "bar scene" columns in newspapers - they "tipple," "imbibe," or "libate."
 Similarly, bars are never just called bars - they're "watering holes," "dives," or "haunts".
 Very similar to Said Bookism.

 - The Encyclopedia Metallum lampshaded this one: when listing a band's genre, it is expressly forbidden to describe them as "dark metal", their reasoning being that this description could literally mean absolutely anything.